Frühlingsarbeit im Garten

 Reduced activity of microorganisms

-Organic residues that were not fully decomposed
+Organic residues not fully decomposed

 Why spring is so crucial for soil biology

-• convert organic substance
+• convert organic matter

-• Making nutrients available to plants
+• make nutrients available to plants

-• Protect and support roots
+• protect and support roots

-• Building soil structure
+• build soil structure

-Soil care is more than just fertilizing.
+Soil care is more than fertilizing

 Fertilizing means adding substances.

-Soil care means supporting systems .
+Soil care means supporting systems.

-• not be washed out
+• not leached out

 • not present in chemical excesses

-• can be incorporated by microorganisms
+• able to be incorporated by microorganisms

 Mineral order in the soil: why structure is so important